JSischo/BBBacteria/README.md

 # BBBacteria

 ## Purpose of the Project
->Roza has a partially completed dashboard that she needs to finish.
-She has a completed panel for demographic information and now needs to visualize the bacterial data for each volunteer.
-Specifically, her volunteers should be able to identify the top 10 bacterial species in their belly buttons.
-That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.>
+>The purpose of this project was to take a partially completed dashboard that filterd through a JSON file to extract date pertaining to bacteria found in the subjects belly buttons.
+The partially completed dashboard included demographic information from the subjects and a pulldown menu to select each subject and display their data.
+The progject was to add visualizations to the dashboard that will identify the top 10 bacterial species in their belly buttons.
+As well as a belly button washing frequency gauge and a complete analysis interactive and hoverable bubble chart showing the concentration and types of each bacteria found from a swab analysis.